 Excused absences are limited to one day per two-week rotation.
 If a problem arises, please see the Observership Program Coordinator and the Supervising Physician for approval.
 Unexcused absences may result in termination of the rotation and inability to obtain a Completion Certificate.
-Please see Termination Policy above regarding refunds of monies paid in the event of termination!

 At the completion of the approved rotation, Observers will receive a certificate acknowledging their participation and length of rotation at SUNY Upstate Medical University.
 Note that we are not able to guarantee any kind of letter of recommendation based on your observership.

 If you have questions about your rotation, or if a problem arises, please email the Observership Program Coordinator immediately, ObservePeds@upstate.edu.